Saturday, December 14, 2019

 Abel, Rayden and Garrett

 It was very impressive to be a part of the processional marching down the track to spectators/family members in the bleachers.
 The band was playing and the MC was welcoming each school as we got to the area.
 It had only been two months since Rayden's surgeon released him to walk so this was an extremely large task for him, but being the "Super Hero" he is, he never complained.
-(Of course, Rayden wore his super hero cape.)
+(Of course, Rayden wore his super hero cape.

-Our Olympian!
+Our Olympian

 After Rayden played every single game we took him out to eat lunch and get a cool drink.
 Nanny and Papa joined us the entire day as well.